svenssonjoel/lispBM/doc/lbmref.md

 ### gc

-The `gc` function runs the garbage collector so that it can reclaim values from the heap and LBM memory that are nolonger needed.
+The `gc` function runs the garbage collector so that it can reclaim values from the heap and LBM memory that are no longer needed.

 **Note** that one should not need to run this function.
 GC is run automatically when needed.